cloudtoid/url-pattern/README.md

 ## Author

 [**Pedram Rezaei**](https://www.linkedin.com/in/pedramrezaei/): Pedram is a software architect at Microsoft with years of experience building highly scalable and reliable cloud-native applications for Microsoft.

+## Credits

+This project was inspired by a similar npm package: [url-pattern](https://github.com/snd/url-pattern).